 In the following chapter, I first briefly outline the history of economic inequality.
 Recent research has used new kinds of evidence—from historical social tables and tax data, to skeleton height measurements and village surveys—to sketch the longue durée of economic inequality.
 This historical trajectory introduces the broad patterns of economic inequality, which sociological research has attempted to explain.
 Next, I introduce five classic sociological explanations for the persistence of economic inequality: Marxist, Weberian, Veblenian, Functionalist, and institutionalist.
 These core sociological explanations emphasize different types of inequality (i.e. between big class groups, or as a rank ordering), and examine different mechanisms through which inequality is perpetuated.
 Overall, they delineate the main sociological approaches to the study of economic inequality.
 Finally, I use these sociological explanations to frame and summarize research on rising US earnings inequality, which has been the main empirical site of recent attempts to explain variation in economic inequality.
 I also briefly consider research on the effects of inequality, again in the context of rising US wage inequality.
 Throughout these last two sections, I emphasize ways that the five core sociological explanations for inequality have shaped recent empirical research.
 In doing so, I identify the distinctively sociological contributions to the analysis of economic inequality.

-During the period of rising U.S. earnings inequality, many employers revived Taylorist management practices, in which complex and routine tasks are divided between higher- and lower-paid jobs.
-This article theorizes this process as task distillation and distinguishes it from other sources of increasing inequality.
-To test the earnings effects of task distillation, panel models are fit using linked employer-employee data on employees working for U.S. labor unions.
+During the period of rising U.S. earnings inequality, many employers revived management practices in which complex and routine tasks are divided between higher- and lower-paid jobs.
+This article theorizes this process as job distillation and distinguishes it from other sources of increasing organization-level earnings inequality.
+To test the earnings effects of job distillation, panel models are fit using linked employer-employee data on employees working for U.S. labor unions.
 These administrative data include a rare direct measure of task content, which is validated via a survey of union representatives.
-Counterfactual simulation indicates that equal mixing of tasks across jobs would lower inequality by reducing top-end earnings and raising earnings of middle earning employees.
-Variance function regression shows that task distillation increases inequality within organizations, even conditional on changes in the price, composition and quantity of tasks.
+Variance function regression shows that job distillation increases inequality within organizations.
+This effect is driven by separating routine and complex tasks across jobs and by lowering earnings as jobs are simplified with respect to tasks.
 These findings demonstrate that classic concerns in the sociology of work should be brought back into the study of inequality.
-The distribution of earnings rests on the contingent sorting of tasks into jobs.
+The distribution of earnings hinges on the allocation of tasks into jobs.